Brooklyn Friends School: Athletics and Arts

 The Brooklyn Friends Upper School curriculum includes the arts, humanities, sciences, and ethics.

 Brooklyn Friends School offers the International Baccalaureate Diploma Programme for students in the 11th and 12th grades.

-Faculty and staff union and decertification efforts
+Faculty and staff union

 In spring 2019, more than 80% of faculty and staff members at the school voted to unionize.
 The school did not object at the time.
 In late 2019, collective bargaining over contracts began, and union representatives participated in negotiations over the layoffs of about 30 teachers due to the COVID-19 pandemic in New York City.